hel-evodevo/morphoviewer/README.md

 is searched for in the DOM.

 ##Loading a file
-To load a file, simply do `morphoviewer.viewData( name, type)`, where `name` is the name of the file to be displayed, and `type` is the type of the file.
+To load a file for viewing, simply do `morphoviewer.viewData( name, type)`, where `name` is the name of the file to be displayed, and `type` is the type of the file.
 Valid types are `"obj"` for displaying Wavefront .OBJ files, `"point cloud"` for displaying text csv point clouds, and `"morphobuffer"` for displaying binary morphobuffer files (more on this file type later).

 ##Changing projection
-Moprhoviewer.js renders using orthographics projection by default.
+Moprhoviewer.js renders using orthographic projection by default.
 To control the type of projection used, simply do `morphoviewer.viewPerspective()` for rendering using perspective projection, or `morphoviewer.viewOrtho()` for rendering using orthographic projection.